OmkarChoulwar/Employee_Attrition_Analysis/README.md

 # Employee_Attrition_Analysis
-Machine Learning models to analyse trends in employee attrition and proper models for their estimation based on selected features
+Machine Learning models for predicting employee attrition based on various features.
+Analysis is being also done for the same generating various graphs to provide a visual presentation for the same.